-Francesca is an interaction designer, born and raised in Milan, Italy.
-She graduated twice from Politecnico di Milano, in Industrial Design and Communication Design, and before landing in NYC and starting MFADT, she lived and worked in Australia, Netherlands and Miami, where she learned to love surfboards, bikes and cuban coffee.
-Ever since she tried to combine all she learned during every experience in a multidisciplinary design approach.
+Francesca was born and raised in Milan, Italy where she grew up enjoying great food and art.
+Ever since her grandfather taught her to draw she knew she would end up in a creative career.
+She graduated twice from Politecnico di Milano, in Industrial Design and Communication Design, and ever since she tried to combine all she learned during both experiences.
+Before landing in NYC and starting MFADT, she lived and worked in Australia, Netherlands and Miami, where she learned to love surfboards, bikes and cuban coffee.
+She is planning now to keep enjoying living in NYC and work as Interaction Designer

-The platform will guide the user through a studied set of questions, to which it’s possible to answer with different media.
-The result of the answers and uploads together will form an articulated and multifaceted narrative.
+The platform will guide the user through a studied set of questions, to which it’s possi